mapbox/mapbox.js/API.md

 ## mapbox.load(url, callback)

-Load layer definitions and other map information from [MapBox Hosting](http://mapbox.com/tour/).
+Load layer definitions and other map information from MapBox.

 _Arguments:_